WilkoV/Fusion360_ExportIt/README.md

 Label | Description | Example
 ---------|----------|--------
+Reset Export Directory | If activated, the dialog for selecting a base / export directory is displayed after the _Default Configuration_ command has been closed by pressing _OK_ or by starting an export in the _Export Design_ command. |
 Export Directory | Target directory of the export or base directory of all exports | D:/Google Drive/3d Printing/Fusion 360
 Add Project Name | If checked the project name will be added to the export path | D:/Google Drive/3d Printing/Fusion 360/ExportItTest
 Add Design Name | If checked the design name will be added to the export path | D:/Google Drive/3d Printing/Fusion 360/ExportItTest/01-Default